 The Dangers of Opioids: Smoking, Snorting, & Injecting

-Opioids are powerful painkilling drugs.
-They are prescribed by doctors for patients in moderate to severe pain.
-The illegal street drug, heroin, is also a potent opioid.
+Opioids are powerful drugs sometimes prescribed to treat moderate to severe pain.
+The illegal street drug, heroin, is also a potent opioid.1

 Is It More Dangerous to Snort, Smoke, or Inject Opioids?